splatpugs/ntu-dsai-past/README.md

    - This step is crucial since our analysis involves factors such as height and weight.
    - This can be done using .mean()

+## Additional Datasets
-### To further enhance the analysis, additional datasets were incorporated:
+To further enhance the analysis, additional datasets were incorporated:

 1. **Import World GDP Dataset**:
    - Brought in the global GDP dataset for countries from 1961 onwards.